Amenhotep19/parking-lot-counter-go/README.md

 ## Setup

-### Install OpenVINO™ Toolkit
+### InstallIntel® Distribution of OpenVINO™ toolkit

-Refer to https://software.intel.com/en-us/articles/OpenVINO-Install-Linux for more information about how to install and setup the Intel® Distribution of OpenVINO™ toolkit.
+Refer to [Install the Intel® Distribution of OpenVINO™ toolkit for Linux*](https://software.intel.com/en-us/articles/OpenVINO-Install-Linux) for more information about how to install and setup the Intel® Distribution of OpenVINO™ toolkit.

-You will need the OpenCL™ Runtime package if you plan to run inference on the GPU as shown by the instructions below.
+The software requires the installation of OpenCL™ Runtime package to run inference on the GPU, as indicated in the following instructions.
 It is not mandatory for CPU inference.

 ### Install Go

-You must install the Go programming language version 1.11+ in order to compile this application.
-You can obtain the latest compiler from the Go website's download page at https://golang.org/dl/
+Install the Go programming language version 1.11+ in order to compile this application.
+Obtain the latest compiler from the Go website's [download page.](https://golang.org/dl/)

-For an excellent introduction to the Go programming language, check out the online tour at https://tour.golang.org
+For an excellent introduction to the Go programming language, see the [online tour.](https://tour.golang.org)

-### Download the reference platform code using "go get"
+### Download the Reference Platform Code

-You can download the reference platform code onto your computer by using the following Go command:
+Download the reference platform code onto your computer by using the "go get" command:

 ```shell
 go get -d github.com/intel-iot-devkit/parking-lot-counter-go
 ```

-Then, change the current directory to where you have installed the application code to continue the installation steps:
+Change the current directory to the location where the application code is installed:

 ```shell
 cd $GOPATH/src/github.com/intel-iot-devkit/parking-lot-counter-go
 ```

-### Install Dep
+### Install Dependency Tool

 This sample uses the `dep` dependency tool for Go.
-You can download and install it by running the following command:
+Download and install the tool:

 ```shell
 make godep